Pat992/dart_azure_cosmosdb/README.md

 A document consists of user-defined content in JSON format.
 Aside from the required ID property, users can define any arbitrary elements, structures, and hierarchies for the content.
 The ID element is a unique string that is user-settable and must not exceed 255 characters.
 You can insert, replace, delete, read, enumerate, and query arbitrary JSON documents in a collection.

 #### 3.4.1 List Documents
+Performing a GET on the documents resource of a particular collection, i.e. the docs URI path, returns a list of documents under the collection.

 The document-list operation returns a `Future<CosmosDocumentList>` with a list of  `CosmosDocument` or an error object.
 See [3.4.6 The Document model](#346-the-document-model) for information on the returned model and its variables.
 ```dart